kaylinaurora/ChumBot/README.md

 >> [Link to 'View Message']
 - React to any *DM from **ChumBot*** with a ❌ emoji
   - This will delete any DM received by **ChumBot**
+- All server transactions are logged in `chumbot.log`
 ---

 ##  Repository Structure